Christina1281995/spatial_database_festival_backend/README.md

-### Map
+### Additional Output: A Map

 The tkinter map pop-up window is a very simple spatial visualisation of the query.
+Since this project isn't programmed in a Jupyter Notebook so there are limited options for displaying a map.
 Here are some examples:

 An output of task 12 ("Find the closest stage"):